otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/06-optimisation.md

 });
 ```

 In a browser, navigate to <http://localhost:3000/api/v1/optimisation>.
-Open the **development tools** and keep your eye on the amount of kilobytes transferred over the network.
+Open the **development tools** and keep an eye on the amount of kilobytes transferred over the network.

 The screenshot below is an example of before compression.